samfry13/clippy/README.md

 # What is Clippy?
-Clips is a self-hosted streamable alternative
+Clippy is a self-hosted streamable alternative

 # Usage
 ### docker-compose (recommended)